milesj/forum/readme.md

 ## Installation ##

-* Clone the repo into a folder called "forum" within your CakePHP's plugins directory.
+* Clone the repo into a folder called "forum" within your CakePHP's plugins directory
-* Follow the instructions found in install.md.
+* Follow the instructions found in install.md

 ## Contributors ##